 To put that in to context "Absolute Zero" starts with a research team at the Arctic and in a rip-off of "The Day After Tomorrow" a crevice forms in the ice, but here one guy falls to his death whilst all the other scientists just watch on.
 There are more rip-off scenes but also formula driven drama as no one in power wants to listen to David's concerns over the polarity shifting impending doom.
 I could go on but "Absolute Zero" is simply stereotypical of the made for TV disaster movie genre and as such has all the familiar elements from poorly written characters and dialogue to less than impressive special effects whilst lacking a grip on realism when it comes to the chaos when it starts.

-But what "Absolute Zero" and some other made for TV disaster movies has is the right tone which starts rests with its actors and especially Jeff Fahey.
-Fahey delivers a performance which combines I am getting paid so I will try and make it work whilst also saying that I know this is a b-movie so I won't take myself too seriously.
-It is the same with the rest of the actors and in essence they deliver the sort of performances which for me make an entertaining b-movie.
+But what "Absolute Zero", and some other made for TV disaster movies, has is the right tone which starts with its actors and especially Jeff Fahey.
+Fahey delivers a performance which combines "I am getting paid so I will try and make it work" with "I know this is a b-movie so I won't take myself too seriously".
+It is the same with the rest of the actors and in essence they deliver the sort of aware performances which for me make an entertaining b-movie.

 What this all boils down to is that "Absolute Zero" is in truth just another made for TV disaster movie which comes up short when compared to the big screen movies that it is obviously influenced by.
 But taken in the spirit which these types of b-movies should be then thanks to the aware performances of its stars and in particular Jeff Fahey "Absolute Zero" becomes entertaining.